gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 * IBM App Connect Enterprise Portal running on `https://mycluster.icp/integration/instance/ace1`
 * IBM API Connect API Manager Portal on `https://mgmt.mycluster.icp.nip.io/manager`

 This lab's Skytap environment  consists of 6 different nodes,  5 of which are ICP Nodes.
-The 6th is a Developer Image, that you will use to perform nearly all of your work using command line and Firefox browser.
+The 6th is a Developer Machine, that you will use to perform nearly all of your work using command line and Firefox browser.

 A table with the Skytap environment configuration is provided below.
 Credentials for each machine are `root`/`Passw0rd!`.